 Lead 3D Artist

 This award winning, interactive, Augmented Reality (AR) Placemaking experience, located in the Tenderloin neighborhood of San Francisco, recreates a playful version of the world famous Black Hawk Jazz Club and serves as a virtual art, music and history gallery for local youths, artists and musicians.
 Using their own mobile phones, park goers can discover neighborhood stories, artworks and musical compositions while experiencing what “The Hawk” was like back in the day.

 This project was awarded multiple 2021 VEGA awards for Augmented Reality, Culture, Service, and Innovation.
 This project was partially funded by a grant from the U.S. Department of State, Department of Educational and Cultural Affairs.
 Ongoing community engagement, AR artworks, and education programming is providing through funding from Niantic and the San Francisco Arts Commission.

 Live at the Black Hawk elevates the Tenderloin’s legacy of innovation and inclusion to shift the public narrative about the role and place of this challenging, underappreciated neighborhood in one of the world’s most innovative and prestigious cities.

 Presented in partnership with Tech in the Tenderloin, Niantic, and the San Francisco Arts Commission, the project showcases the work of local youths, artists and musicians while also connecting low-opportunity youth and families with high-opportunity tech through digital art, music, storytelling and tech workshops.

-Live at the Black Hawk combines Placemaking techniques, Collective Memory practice, and Augmented Reality (AR) to reconnect local residents, youths and visitors with the Tenderloin neighborhood's pivotal place in San Francisco's past, present and future.
+Live at the Black Hawk combines Placemaking techniques, Collective Memory practice, and Augmented Reality (AR) to reconnect local residents, youths and visitors with the Tenderloin's radically inclusive, innovative past, present and future.
 Designed and created by Novaby, the experience is powered by Augmented City's cutting-edge computer vision and AR Cloud technology.

 Novaby partnered with Tech in the Tenderloin and the Boys and Girls Club to provide AR workshops for local youths.
 The billboards on the exterior of the Black Hawk that historically told of upcoming live acts were repurposed as interactive audio-visual storyboards.
 Through field trips, research and digital art lessons, the youths created original illustrations and designed neighborhood histories and stories they wanted to tell.